 My name is Mary Anne Gunter.
 I am looking forward to meeting you!

 ~ I returned to college as an empty-nester, finishing my B.A. degree from Lyon College, the oldest college in the state of Arkansas, and regularly named to the well-respected Princeton Review.
-Lyon College has the distinction of nearly all of its graduates continuing on to masters and doctoral programs.
+Lyon College has the distinction of nearly all of its graduates continuing on to masters and many on to doctoral programs.
 Lyon College's pre-professional graduates are accepted into highly competitive law and medical schools at about twice the national average.
-My time at Lyon gave me the immeasurable benefit of being mentored for three years by an internationally-respected author and Fulbright Scholar, and included study in Greece.
+My time at Lyon gave me the immeasurable benefit of being mentored by an internationally-respected Fulbright Scholar, and included study in Greece.
 I will be forever grateful for the critical thinking skills and sterling foundation in Psychology, Women's Studies, classic Philosophy, and Logic I received.

 ~ M.S. degree in Marriage and Family Therapy from Harding University, a graduate program where I was inducted in the top ten percent of Harding into the Alpha Chi National College Honor Society, and sat for and passed both national examinations before graduation.

 ~ Doctoral candidate towards a Ph.D. with the University of Louisiana Monroe, where I was inducted into the Phi Kappa Phi National College Honor Society with a 4.0 GPA.
 (DOCTORAL DISSERTATION TOPIC: Qualitative-phenomenological research study of ecosystemic issues surrounding the emic experiences, trauma, self-efficacy, and exposure to rehabilitative programs, i.e. parenting support, education, and mental health counseling of incarcerated mothers and their children).